-Adding document previews to Wagtail CMS20 Apr 2017
+Adding document previews to Wagtail CMS

 Wagtail is a free and open source CMS written in Python.
 It’s built on top of the Django web framework.
 Wagtail also follow’s Django’s “batteries included” philosophy, so it offers many great features out of the box, including image and document management.
 Like most document management solutions, these files usually don’t have thumbnails.
 If they do, it requires editors to upload one for each document.

 Wagtail has the correct hooks in places to allow developers to extend their Document’s implementation, so we built a third party package that you can install to easily extend your Wagtail site’s documents with image previews and metadata.

 wagtaildocs_previews to INSTALLED_APPS:

 You’ll also need to set

 Make sure to apply any new migrations to your database